 A total of 63 sessions gave attendees a wide range of topics and interests from which to choose.
-Many attended the Special Response Committee.
+Many attended the Special Response Committee hearing since this item of business was a major topic of concern.
 During this same time frame, Youth Activities gave younger Brethren a chance to similarly grow, learn, and interact.

 The very low ceiling of the San Diego 2009 exhibit hall returned to the customary High Ceiling of most Conferences